 Andrew Bennett is Professor in the Department of Government at Georgetown University.
 He teaches courses on the American foreign policy process, international relations theory, and qualitative research methods.
 He has been a fellow at arms control and international relations research centers at Stanford and Harvard Universities, and he has written on the U.S. foreign policy process, research methods, alliance burden‐sharing, and regional conflicts and peacekeeping.
 Professor Bennett is the author of Condemned to Repetition?
 The Rise, Fall, and Reprise of Soviet‐Russian Military Interventionism 1973‐1996 (MIT Press, 1999).
 He is, with Alexander George, the co‐author of Case Studies and Theory Development in the Social Sciences (MIT Press, 2005).
 From 1994‐1995, as a Council on Foreign Relations International Affairs Fellow, he was Special Assistant to the Assistant Secretary of Defense for International Security Affairs, Joseph S. Nye Jr. His op‐eds have appeared in the New York Times and the Christian Science Monitor, and he has appeared on National Public Radio, CNN, and Fox News.

 Zenobia Chan is a PhD candidate at the Department of Politics at Princeton University and a USIP-Minerva Peace and Security Scholar Fellow at the United States Institute of Peace (USIP).
 She studies the international and domestic politics of economic statecraft.
 Her dissertation book project investigates how economic inducements, such as foreign aid, loans, investment, and sales of natural resources, work in influencing the preferences and behavior of elites and the public abroad.
 Prior to her doctoral studies, Zenobia was an analyst and geo-data engineer at Google, and consulted for the United Nations, OECD, and World Bank.
-She holds master's degrees from Princeton University, Columbia University, and Sciences Po Paris, and completed her undergraduate studies at the University of Hong Kong
+She holds master's degrees from Princeton University, Columbia University, and Sciences Po Paris, and completed her undergraduate studies at the University of Hong Kong.

-Tasha Fairfield is Associate Professor in the Department of International Development at the London School of Economics.
-She holds a Ph.D. in political science from the University of California, Berkeley, along with an M.A. in Latin American Studies and an M.S. in physics from Stanford University.
-Her first book, Private Wealth and Public Revenue in Latin America: Business Power and Tax Politics (CUP 2015), won the Donna Lee Van Cott Award.
-Her methodology articles include “Explicit Bayesian Analysis for Process Tracing” (Political Analysis 2017, with A.E.
-Charman), which won the American Political Science Association’s Qualitative and Multi Method Research Sage Best Paper Award.
-She was a 2017-18 Mellon Foundation Fellow at the Center for Advanced Study in Behavioral Sciences at Stanford University.
-Her book (with A.E.
-Charman), Social Inquiry and Bayesian Inference: Rethinking Qualitative Research, is forthcoming with Cambridge University Press.
+Tasha Fairfield is an Associate Professor at the London School of Economics, with a Ph.D. in political science from the University of California, Berkeley.
+Her first book, Private Wealth and Public Revenue in Latin America: Business Power and Tax Politics (CUP 2015), won the Latin American Studies Association’s Donna Lee Van Cott Award.
+Her methodological works (with A.E.
+Charman) include “Explicit Bayesian Analysis for Process Tracing” (Political Analysis 2017), which won the American Political Science Association’s Qualitative and Multi Method Research Sage Best Paper Award, and Social Inquiry and Bayesian Inference (CUP 2022), which was initiated during a 2017-18 Mellon Foundation Fellowship at Stanford University’s Center for Advanced Study in the Behavioral Sciences.
+Her current research examines the debate on SARS-CoV-2 origins from a Bayesian perspective, evaluating how strongly available evidence weighs in favor of zoonosis vs. lab-leak scenarios.

 Diana Kim is an Assistant Professor in the Edmund A. Walsh School of Foreign Service and a core faculty member of the Asian Studies Program.
 Her scholarship is animated by concerns with how modern states develop capacity to define people at the edges of respectable society, constructing what it means to be illicit, marginal, and deviant.
 Diana’s book, Empires of Vice: The Rise of Opium Prohibition across Southeast Asia was published with Princeton University Press in 2020.
 She received her Ph.D. in Political Science from the University of Chicago and held a Postdoctoral Prize Fellowship in Economics, History, and Politics at Harvard University.
 In addition to teaching comparative politics, public policy, and transnational histories of colonialism and empire in Southeast and East Asia, Diana co-curates the Invisible Histories project, a digital platform for researchers to share photographs in context and explore the hidden narratives behind them.